HumanSignal/label-studio/docs/source/guide/dataset_create.md

 ---
-title: Create a dataset
+title: Create a dataset for Data Discovery
-short: Create a dataset
+short: Create datasets
-date: 2023-08-16 11:52:38
 tier: enterprise
+type: guide
 order: 0
 order_enterprise: 205
-meta_title: Create a Dataset to use with data discovery in Label Studio Enterprise
+meta_title: Create a Dataset to use with Data Discovery in Label Studio Enterprise
-meta_description: How to create a Dataset in Label Studio Enterprise using Google Cloud, Azure, or AWS.
+meta_description: How to create a dataset in Label Studio Enterprise using Google Cloud, Azure, or AWS.
-hide_sidebar: true
+section: "Data Discovery"
+date: 2023-08-16 11:52:38
 ---

 !!! note
-    At this time, we only support building datasets from a bucket of unstructured data, meaning that the data must be in individual files rather than a structured format such as CSV or JSON.
+    * At this time, we only support building datasets from a bucket of unstructured data, meaning that the data must be in individual files rather than a structured format such as CSV or JSON.

-!!! note
-    To create a new Dataset, your [user role](manage_users#Roles-in-Label-Studio-Enterprise) must have Owner or Administrator permissions.
+    * To create a new dataset, your [user role](manage_users#Roles-in-Label-Studio-Enterprise) must have Owner or Administrator permissions.

 ## Before you begin